mulesoft/mule/CONTRIBUTING.md

 ### Understanding the Build

-This is an excellent moment read the [Guide to Build Mule](BUILD.md).
-A correct understanding of how the Mule project is organized and build is key for a productive development.
+This is an excellent moment to read the [Guide to Build Mule](BUILD.md).
+A correct understanding of how the Mule project is organized and built is key for a productive development.

 We are ready to develop our improvements.
 But, instead of doing it manually, we may want to configure an IDE for better productivity.
 We will expand on this in the next section.